Test ID: CBBRP Coxiella burnetii (Q fever), Molecular Detection, PCR, Blood

 Specimen Volume: 1 mL

-Collection Instructions: Send specimen in original tube (preferred).
+Collection Instructions: Send whole blood specimen in original tube (preferred).

 Specimen Minimum Volume